-Strategic Objectives
+Strategic Objectives.
 The Strategic Objectives measure is intended to encourage an increased focus on key aspects of our business strategy.
-This measure is subject to the Compensation and Human Capital Committee's, or the board of directors', full discretion and was based on the Company's overall performance in respect of each measure.
-The strategic objectives established by the Compensation and Human Capital Committee, and the board of directors in respect of the Chief Executive Officer are set forth below along with the subjective assessment of each.
+This measure is subject to the Compensation and Human Capital Committee's, or the board of directors', in the case of Mr. Lux, evaluation of performance and was based on the Company's overall performance in respect of each measure.
+The strategic objectives established by the Compensation and Human Capital Committee and the board of directors, in respect of Mr. Lux, are set forth below along with the Compensation and Human Capital Committee or the board of directors' assessment of each.